 Denver Speeding Car Accident Attorneys

-Were you the victim of an auto accident caused by speeding?
+Were you the victim of a car accident caused by speeding?
 Did you sustain injuries as a result?
 If so, you could seek financial compensation from the careless driver.
 At The Bourassa Law Group, we understand the devastation a speeding driver causes.
 It’s reckless behavior that could lead to debilitating injury or death.

 Driving at excessive speeds is one of the leading causes of car wrecks in the United States.
 In the state of Colorado, motor vehicle crashes are a leading cause of death.
 The alarming data sheds light on the importance of always obeying traffic laws.

 Unfortunately, even if you take the necessary precautions, you could cross paths with someone driving well above the speed limit.
 Other factors paired with speeding, such as inclement weather or driving under the influence, increases the likelihood of an accident.
 Colliding with another vehicle that’s moving at a high rate of speed commonly causes severe injuries that require months of treatment.

 The Bourassa Law Group understands the impact a speeding accident can have on your entire life.
 We’re here to make you whole again.
 Contact one of our Denver car accident attorneys at (303) 331-6186 for a free consultation.

 What Should I Do If a Speeding Driver Injures Me?